Updated July 2025

 What are trust fund taxes?

 Trust fund taxes refer to the employment and income taxes employers withhold from employees’ paychecks, which include Medicare, Social Security, and some income taxes.
-They’re called trust fund taxes because they’re kept in a trust until they’re paid to the government.
+They’re called trust fund taxes because they’re kept in trust until they’re paid to the government.
 These taxes don’t include the employer match portion of payroll taxes.

 Will the IRS seize my property after a Form 4180 interview?